Trade Name Registration NJ: Everything You Need to Know

 These and other reasons may lead a business to use a shorter, more-appealing name for marketing purposes.
 New Jersey requires that such names, called trade names or alternate names, first be approved and registered in the state.
 A trade name should ideally meet the following requirements:

-- It must be different from names of other registered businesses.
+- It must be different from the names of other registered businesses.

 - People should be able to distinguish it from the names of similar businesses.